jisotalo/reciva-radio-patching/README.md

 dns: server is running...
 gui: servers started...
 ```

+9. **IMPORTANT (22.09.2021 update):** Take radio power cable out and back in so that radio restarts totally.
+After startup, press back if you see reciva gatetway error.
+Then continue.
+This needs to be done!

-9. In radio, navigate to
+10. In radio, navigate to
     * `Menu -> Configure -> Upgrade Firmware`

-10. The Reciva Patcher should display some info in log similar to
+11. The Reciva Patcher should display some info in log similar to
 ```
 dns: query for p1.h1.uk.reciva.com
 dns: query for p1.h1.uk.reciva.com